 After the installation is finished you can easily launch TypeCatcher by going to Applications, Accessories and then TypeCatcher.

 It has a very cool user interface that is simple and has very nice colors.
-On the top right of the tool you can use a search box to perform searches for your favourite fonts that you want to download and install in your machine.
+On the top right of the tool you can use a search box to perform searches for your favorite fonts that you want to download and install in your machine.

 The following screenshot shows exactly what to do in order to search for fonts in the TypeCatcher program.